biointec/nexus/README.md

 Consider the final directory structure from [example 1](##Example-1).
 Copy this [file](https://github.com/biointec/nexus/releases/download/v1.0.0/EscherichiaColi4Strains.reads.fasta) to this `example` directory.
 This file contains 100 000 reads of length 100 all sampled from the pan-genome of four E. coli strains (i.e., each read is sampled from one of the four strains).
 Thus, each read will have at least one exact occurrence.
-If you want to align these reads in a strain-fixed way using the Pigeonhole scheme up to an edit distance of 3 to our reference pan-genome, run the following command in the `build` folder:
+If you want to align these reads using the Pigeonhole scheme up to an edit distance of 3 to our reference pan-genome, run the following command in the `build` folder:
 ```bash
 ./nexus -e 3 -ss pigeon ../example/EscherichiaColi4Strains ../example/EscherichiaColi4Strains.reads.fasta
 ```